 An athlete, for example, may weigh more than a non-athlete of the same height, but be in much better physical condition.
 That’s because muscle is denser than fat, which contributes to a higher weight.

 Gender is also a consideration.
 Women tend to store more body fat than men.
 Likewise, older adults tend to carry more body fat and have less muscle mass than younger adults of the same height.

-But if you’re looking for a reasonable estimate of an ideal weight for your height, consider the following chart:
+If you’re looking for a reasonable estimate of an ideal weight for your height, consider the following table:

-One of the main limitations of BMI is that it doesn’t take a person’s frame into consideration.
-A slim man and a broad-shouldered man of the same height may have very different weights, but be equally fit.
+One of the main limitations of BMI is that it doesn’t take a person’s body composition into consideration.
+A slim man and a broad-shouldered man of the same height may have very different weights but be equally fit.